oblinger/HookAnchorApp/Prj/PP/2024-05 Sell Acrua/2024-05 Sell Acura.md

 Edmonds lists $10,366 as its value for private sale, so I am putting it on the market for $9,500 just to speed its the sale.

+FROM MOM
+- They said to sign the back of the title and get it notarized sign.
+- you have to sign the bill of sales to give me,
+- the ability to sell and power of attorney and get that notarized.
+Went to the courthouse yesterday and they said that the paperwork that we have is good.
+- Whatever you have to sign and get it notarized and send it to me and then advertise the car
+- When we sell the car, I will go to the courthouse with them.
+And they will notarize everything there and if it’s Ohio, I have to go there.

 ### 2024-09-14  from GPT and web

 http://dmv.dc.gov/sites/default/files/dc/sites/dmv/publication/attachments/Title_Temporary_Tag_Application.pdf